 - Being friendly and speaking with respect

 The Bunch AI Leadership Coach can help you with challenges like culture and much more, all under 2-mins a day.

 The Data-Driven Way

-If you’re already measuring your current culture using Real-Time Analytics (more on that later!), you can take a more data driven approach to define and “sense check” your ideal culture.
+If you’re already measuring your current culture using Real-Time Analytics, you can take a more data-driven approach to define and “sense check” your ideal culture.
 To do this, try correlating your different cultural KPIs against your most important business metrics.
 Which ones seem to drive product output, sales, profit, and shareholder value?
 This way you’ve got an ever clearer roadmap towards creating a truly high-performance organization.

 Getting buy-in from key stakeholders